CheckiO/EoC-battle/README.md

 ## Folder Structure

- - *interfaces* - folder is responsable for showing battle result
+ - *interfaces* - this folder is responsible for showing the battle results.
- - *interfaces/checkio_cli* - showing battle result for checkio-client
+ - *interfaces/checkio_cli* - is showing the battle results for checkio-client.
- - *verification* - running the battle
+ - *verification* - is in charge of running the battle.
- - *envs* - some buildings have a source code.
-This folder is using for running this source code for different interpretators
+ - *envs* - is being used to run that source code that some of the buildings have for different interpreters.
- - *envs/python_3/main.py* - script that runs users code
+ - *envs/python_3/main.py* - is the script that runs user’s code.
- - *envs/python_3/battle* - battle module that can be improted from users source-code in order to send commands to referee
+ - *envs/python_3/battle* - is the battle module that can be imported into the user’s source-code in order to send commands to the referee.
- - *verification/src* - referee.
-All verefication process starts here.
+ - *verification/src* - is storing the referee and here occur all of the verification processes.
- - *verification/src/referee.py* - verification proccess starts in this module
+ - *verification/src/referee.py* - is the module from which the verification process begins.
- - *verification/src/enviroment.py* - this file is using for network protocol
+ - *verification/src/enviroment.py* - is the file that’s used for the network protocol.
- - *verification/src/fight_handler.py* - the main handler which is using in referee for controlling battle
+ - *verification/src/fight_handler.py* - is the main handler which is being used by the referee to control the battle.
- - *verification/src/fight_item.py* - items are participating on the battle.
-Flagman, Unit, CoommandCenter those are Items on the battle
+ - *verification/src/fight_item.py* - are the items that are participating in the battle.
+The Flagman, Unit, CoommandCenter - those are the Items on the battlefield.
- - *verification/src/fight_logger.py* - module that responsable for sending battle results to use
+ - *verification/src/fight_logger.py* - is the module that’s responsible for logging moves during the course of the battle and sending out the results.
- - *verification/src/fight_events.py* - module that is sending events and subscribing on events
+ - *verification/src/fight_events.py* - is the module that’s sending events and subscribing different items to them.
- - *verification/src/sub_items.py* - items, during the battle, can generate subitem.
-For example - rocket is an subitem of RocketTower.
+ - *verification/src/sub_items.py* - is showing the subitems generated by the items during the battle.
+For example, the rocket is a subitem of RocketTower.
- - *verification/src/modules.py* - describe modules that can be used by items.
+ - *verification/src/modules.py* - is the folder with the descriptions of the modules that can be used by items.
- - *verification/src/actions/* - items that can be controlled by code are using actions module
+ - *verification/src/actions/* - is the folder that holds the actions module for the items that can be controlled by code.

-## Step by step running a battle verification process (referee)
+## A step-by-step on the verification process when running a battle (the referee)

-Let's take as an example the following battle config
+Let's take the following battle config as an example.

 	ATTACKER_CODE = """
 	from battle import commander